 - 1. Basic processing of camera images such as background and pixel non-uniformity correction - 2.
 Determining target locations with simple centroids, correlation algorithms, or functional fits - 3.
 Identify field and target locations with pattern recognition algorithms - 4.
-Provide information to the observer user interface; for example, an image with possible guide stars indicated by boxes - 5.
-Provide pointing correction information to the telescope software and other AO subsystems, such as the LOWFS
+Provide information to the observer user interface; for example, an image with possible guide stars indicated by - Provide pointing correction information to the telescope software and other AO subsystems, such as the LOWFS

 It has not been determined at this time [29] which of these functions would reside in the acquisition camera control software, in a software layer directly above the acquisition camera control software, or in higher software layers such as the AO Sequencer or Observing Sequencer.
-See the NGAO Software System Design document [29] for more details.
+See: Keck Next Generation Adaptive Optics System Design Report, Non-Real-Time Controls [29] for more details.